-In November 2020, the Onto Innovation Board of Directors approved a share repurchase authorization, which allows us to repurchase up to \$100 million worth of shares of our common stock.
-Repurchases may be made through both public market and private transactions from time to time.
-During the twelve months ended December 31, 2022, we repurchased 1.0 million,
+In February 2024, the Onto Innovation Board of Directors approved a share repurchase authorization, which allows us to repurchase up to \$200 million worth of shares of our common stock.
+Repurchases may be made through both public market and private transactions from time to time with shares purchased being subsequently retired.
+During the three and twelve months ended December 28, 2024, we repurchased 157 thousand shares of our common stock under this repurchase authorization.
+The amount paid to repurchase the shares in excess of par value, including transaction costs, is recorded directly as a decrease to additional paid-in capital and accumulated earnings.
+At December 28, 2024, there was \$174.9 million available for future share repurchases under the share repurchase authorization.

-For further information, see Note 16 in the accompanying Notes to the Consolidated Financial Statements included in this Form 10-K.
+For further information, see Note 17 in the accompanying Notes to the Consolidated Financial Statements included in this Form 10-K.

-In addition to our share repurchase program, we withhold common stock shares associated with net share settlements to cover tax withholding obligations upon the vesting of restricted stock unit awards and stock option exercises under the Company's equity incentive program.
-During the three and twelve months ended December 31, 2022, we withheld 4 thousand and 107 thousand shares through net share settlements, respectively.
-For the three and twelve month periods ended December 31, 2022, net share settlements cost \$0.3 million and \$8.9 million, respectively.
-Please refer to Note 10 of the Notes to the Consolidated Financial Statements included in this Form 10-K for further discussion regarding our equity incentive plan.
+In addition to our share repurchase program, we withhold common stock shares associated with net share settlements to cover tax withholding obligations upon the vesting of restricted stock unit awards under the Company's equity incentive program.
+During the three and twelve months ended December 28, 2024, we withheld 3 thousand and 102 thousand shares through net share settlements, respectively.
+For the three and twelve month periods ended December 28, 2024, net share settlements cost \$0.6 million and \$19.1 million, respectively.
+Please refer to Note 11 of the Notes to the Consolidated Financial Statements included in this Form 10-K for further discussion regarding our equity incentive plan.

-The following table provides details of common stock purchased during the three month period ended December 31, 2022 (in thousands, except per share data):
+The following table provides details of common stock purchased during the three-month period ended December 28, 2024:

-Period Total Number of Shares Purchased (1) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Program Maximum Approximate Dollar Value of Shares that May Yet Be Purchased Under the Program October 2, 2022 - October 31, 2022 667 \$ 62.15 665 \$ 47,137 November 1, 2022 - November 30, 2022 109 \$ 66.71 105 \$ 39,961 December 1, 2022 - December 31, 2022 79 \$ 66.81 76 \$ 34,773 Three Months Ended December 31, 2022 855 \$ 63.16 846
+Period Total Number of Shares Purchased (1) Average Price Paid per Share Total Number of Shares Purchased as Part of Publicly Announced Program 1 Maximum Approximate Dollar Value of Shares that May Yet Be Purchased Under the Program . ( in thousands, except for per share data) ) September 29, 2024 - October 28, 2024 2 \$ 205.36 \$ 200,000 October 29, 2024 - November 28, 2024 158 \$ 159.21 157 \$ 174,935 November 29, 2024 - December 28, 2024 1 \$ 166.29 \$ 174,935 Three Months Ended December 28, 2024 161 157

-1 Includes shares withheld through net share settlements.
+Includes shares withheld through net share settlements.